stengattini/VeloMeter/README.md

 Then data are post-processed in R.
 Arduino code is largely based on .ino file in stengattini/BCDT.

 Method is not validated.
-But is has been used in a spot survey in Vancouver (CANADA) and seems to provide reasonable results.
+But it has been used in a spot survey in Vancouver (CANADA) and seems to provide reasonable results.

 Contact: Simone Tengattini at simone.tengattini@icloud.com